 Create a distributed collaboration

-To share content in a distributed collaboration with other organizations, you create a collaboration and collaboration workspace, link a group to the workspace, and invite participants to the collaboration.
+To share content in a distributed collaboration with other organizations, create a collaboration and collaboration workspace, link a group to the workspace, and invite participants to the collaboration.
 The organization that creates the collaboration is the host, and other participating organizations are guests.
 Creating the collaboration establishes trust between the participating organizations so that content can be shared among them.

 Creating a distributed collaboration involves multiple administrators: one administrator for each of the participants.
 As a collaboration administrator, you may take on multiple responsibilities during the collaboration setup.
 If you are not the administrator of all the participants, you must work with the administrators of each of the other participants to complete the collaboration setup.
 Additionally, as the host of the collaboration, you are responsible for managing the collaboration and its workspaces.